BBBDaneJ/basic_shell/README.md

-# basic_shell
-Simple shell written in python
+# Simple shell written in python